 Bald Eagle numbers have increased substantially during the past 2 decades, and Vermont is now host to 16 territorial pairs.
 Increases in Bald Eagle populations have resulted from a combination of factors; these include the banning of DDT in North America, an effective reintroduction program and the protection of Bald Eagle breeding and wintering habitat through the Endangered Species Act.
 Vermont conducted its own reintroduction program from 2004-2006, releasing 29 eagles in Addison, VT.
 Vermont is close to reaching its recovery goals for downlisting from state endangered status to threatened.

-All 15 Standard Survey Routes (SSR) were covered for the 2013 winter survey.
-Twenty-four Bald Eagles (12 adult and 12 immature) were observed by designated observers on Vermont's SSRs in 2013.
-This number is above the 21 eagles reported in 2012.
-Bald Eagles were located on 7 of the 14 SSRs surveyed including three routes along Lake Champlain, two along the Connecticut River, on the lower Winooski River, and on the White River.
-The area between the Champlain Bridge and Shelburne Point on Lake Champlain supported the largest concentration of Bald Eagles (5 adults, 7 immatures) in the state.
-2013 was the first year eagles have been seen on the Waterbury to Lake Winooski River route (Table 5).
-The overall numbers remain comparable with totals of full surveys in recent years; however the ratio of adults to immature eagles was significantly different from past years with nearly 50% of sightings of immature bald eagles.
+All 15 Standard Survey Routes (SSR) were covered for the 2015 winter survey.
+A record fifty-one Bald Eagles (30 adult 20 immature, and 1 unknown age) were observed by designated observers on Vermont's SSRs in 2015.
+This number is well above the record of 30 eagles reported in 2010.
+Bald Eagles were located on of the 14 SSRs surveyed including three routes along Lake Champlain, two along the Connecticut River, on the upper Winooski River, and on Lake Bomoseen.
+2015 was the first year that an eagle was seen on the upper Winooski River route.
+The area between the Champlain Bridge and Shelburne Point on Lake Champlain supported the largest concentration of Bald Eagles (16 adults, 11 immatures) in the state.
+The overall numbers are well above totals of full surveys in recent years.

 For more information on Bald Eagles in Vermont, or to report sightings, contact Margaret Fowle at firstname.lastname@example.org or (802) 434-3068.